 A frequently asked question about Botox is “how many units will I need?”
-Botox, a very popular injectable treatment for lines and wrinkles, is administered by the unit.
-Then, it’s also priced by the unit, so new Botox users often want to know how many units they’ll need before they come in for an appointment.
+Botox Cosmetic is administered and priced by the unit, so new Botox users often want to know how many units they’ll need before they come in for an appointment.

 Below, we’ll break down these average Botox unit figures by facial part to help you understand how many units are usually used to treat each part of the face.
 Then, we’ll also talk a bit about the factors that can sway these averages, such as muscle strength, metabolism, and treatment goals.

 Everyone’s face is different, as are their aesthetic goals.
 So, the amount of Botox injections someone may need or want can vary greatly from person to person.
 But if you’d like to get a baseline understanding of how much Botox other people get to treat certain areas, you can look at some average numbers.
 Below is a list of the average number of Botox units given to treat different parts of the face.

 - Bunny Lines (Lines on the Nose): 5 to 10 Units

 - Crow’s Feet: 5 to 15 Units Per Side

 - Brow Lift: 5 to 10 Units

 - Glabellar Lines (Also Known as “Frown Lines” or “11 Lines”): 20 to 30 Units

 - Masseters (Jaw and Cheekbone Muscles): 25 to 50 Units Per Side

 - Smile Lift (Corners of the Mouth): 4 to 6 Units